 - Personal care, such as washing, dressing and using the toilet.

-Using direct payments to appoint a personal assistant
+Using direct payments to employ a personal assistant

 Did you know?

 It’s estimated that there will be more than a million personal assistants working in the UK by 2025.

 If you’re eligible for funding for social care at home, you can choose to get the amount of money you are assessed as needing for your care paid straight into your bank account.

-That means that instead of your local authority providing you with a personal assistant provided by the council, you can employ them directly or appoint a home care agency to do it for you.
+This means that instead of your local authority providing you with a personal assistant, you can employ them directly or appoint a home care agency to do it for you.

 Using a home care agency

 For many people, using a home care agency is a lot less hassle.
 But you need to be aware of some important issues:

-But you do not have the same control over who is giving you your care and support as you would if you were employing your own personal assistant(s).
+- You don’t have the same control over who is giving you your care as you would if you were employing your own personal assistant(s).